Internal Medicine Residency Curriculum

 Ambulatory Curriculum

 Welcome to the Internal Medicine Ambulatory (+2) Week!
-An important part of our "4+2" system, our residents are offered diverse experience in both primary care and subspecialty medicine fields in a setting that allows for regular continuity while not conflicting with inpatient responsibilities.
+During this part of our "4+2" system, our residents are offered diverse experience in both primary care and subspecialty medicine fields in a setting that allows for regular continuity while not conflicting with inpatient responsibilities.
 Loyola MacNeal provides diverse experiences through a range of ambulatory rotations, ensuring our residents develop into strong internists.
 These rotations offer comprehensive training in outpatient care, which serves as a critical foundation for well-rounded internal medicine practice.
 By working in various clinical settings, our residents gain the skills needed to excel in managing a broad spectrum of patient conditions.

 - Addiction Medicine